blekas10/calculator/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Deployment Instructions

+1. Open a terminal.
+2. Run the command: `php artisan serve`
+3. In another terminal, run the command: `npm run dev`
+4. connect .env to your database

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: